soeunj/WeatherApp/README.md

 ### TODO:
 - Display forecast in frontend
 - Check the browser location to refer for making a forecast
+- Set up the weather service in a free cloud hosting service, e.g. AWS or Google Cloud
-- Write ansible playbooks for installing docker and the app itself.
+- Write ansible playbooks for installing docker and the app itself